 Through the Riverina Institute, the Council now offers a wide range of nationally accredited courses.

 FIC membership ranges from small logging and haulage businesses through multi national corporations.
 Major members are:

 - Hyne Timber- Has extensive interests in timber processing, wholesaling and exporting.

-- Forests NSW- The biggest softwood grower in Australia
+- Forestry Corporation of NSW- The biggest softwood grower in Australia

 - Visy Industries- The largest private paper recycling company in Australia

 - AKD Softwoods – AKD Softwoods is an integrated forestry and timber processing company, with its head office based in Colac, Victoria where it was founded in 1955

 Australia imports about $2 billion worth of paper and timber every year.
 An in-depth study of the Region in 2002/03 showed the forest sector in the South West Slopes contributed $1.66 billion and generated employment for more than 3600 people in the Region.